ShellRedia/SAM-OCTA/README.md

 vit_b: https://dl.fbaipublicfiles.com/segment_anything/sam_vit_b_01ec64.pth

-After testing, the required RAM for the three models is as follows: **36,248 MB、26,154 MB、13,467 MB**.
+After testing, the required RAM for the three models is as follows: **36,248 MB, 26,154 MB, 13,467 MB**.
 The "vit_h" is the default option.
 If you need to use other smaller models, please download the corresponding weights and modify the configuration in **options.py**.

     ...
     parser.add_argument("-model_type", type=str, default="vit_h")